Chinese Grammatical Error Correction: A Survey: Abstract

 \section{Abstract}

-Chinese Grammatical Error Correction (CGEC) is a critical task in Natural Language Processing, addressing the growing demand for automated writing assistance in both second-language (L2) and native (L1) Chinese writing.
-While L2 learners struggle with mastering complex grammatical structures, L1 users also benefit from CGEC in academic, professional, and formal contexts where writing precision is essential.
-This survey provides a comprehensive review of CGEC research, covering datasets, annotation schemes, evaluation methodologies, and system advancements.
+Chinese Grammatical Error Correction (CGEC) is a critical task in natural language processing, addressing the growing demand for automated writing assistance in both second-language (L2) and native-speaker (L1) Chinese writing.
+While L2 learners face challenges in mastering complex grammatical structures, L1 users also benefit from CGEC in academic, professional, and formal contexts where writing precision is essential.
+This survey provides a comprehensive review of CGEC research, covering datasets and their annotation schemes, evaluation methodologies, and system developments.
 We examine widely used CGEC datasets, highlighting their characteristics, limitations, and the need for improved standardization.
-We also analyze error annotation frameworks, discussing challenges such as word segmentation ambiguity and the classification of Chinese-specific error types.
+We also discuss dataset-specific annotation schemes and error representation formats, with particular attention to word segmentation ambiguity and the classification of Chinese-specific error types.
 Furthermore, we review evaluation metrics, focusing on their adaptation from English GEC to Chinese, including character-level scoring and the use of multiple references.
-In terms of system development, we trace the evolution from rule-based and statistical approaches to neural architectures, including Transformer-based models and the integration of large pre-trained language models.
-By consolidating existing research and identifying key challenges, this survey provides insights into the current state of CGEC and outlines future directions, including refining annotation standards to address segmentation challenges, and leveraging multilingual approaches to enhance CGEC.
+In terms of system development, we trace the evolution from rule-based and statistical approaches to neural architectures, including Transformer-based models and large pre-trained language models.
+By consolidating existing research and identifying key challenges, this survey characterizes the current state of CGEC and outlines future directions, including the refinement of annotation standards for segmentation-sensitive error representation and the use of multilingual approaches to improve CGEC.